hack-the-heart/starter-nodejs-server/README.md

 3. Follow the steps, starting from step #2 in the `CF - Command Line Interface` guide.
 Instead of using the source code from step 1, you will use the source code that you downloaded earlier.

+4. You can also develop locally by starting the server with `npm start`.
+The database will still be running on Bluemix, but a local instance of the server will allow you to build and deploy much faster (due to not waiting for your code to be pushed up to Bluemix).
+To do this, run `npm install` in the directory of your node js project to install all dependencies.
+Then run `npm start`.
+As long as you have your db credentials and other itmes setup, your server should be up and running.
+You can visit `localhost:3000" to confirm.

 ## Data Format

 Use this data format (below) when uploading data.
 The actual data values go inside the inner dictionary with the key `data`.
 This is to support multiple data values.
 For example, blood pressure contains a systolic and a diastolic value.